 Informative, in-depth and in the know: get the latest health news and info with Saga Magazine.
 Find out more

 ‘People say, “Er, is that it?”
 Or I can see they’re thinking, “What an idiot!
 I am never coming back”,’ says Julian Baker, who brought the therapy to the UK from Australia in the Nineties.
-There are now a thousand practitioners in Britain, and it has a diverse fan base, including celebrities such as Elle Macpherson, footballer Dwight Yorke and even the Chancellor’s wife Frances Osborne.
+There are now a thousand practitioners in Britain, and it has a diverse fan base, including celebrities such as Elle Macpherson, who had sessions during her pregnancy, Bear Grylls, explorer and TV presenter, and James Ellison, a British superbike motorcyclist.

 Most patients come to Bowen with a musculo-skeletal problem: typically backache, frozen shoulder or sports injuries.
 A first treatment might be 20-30 minutes: the practitioner will lightly ‘roll’ their finger or thumb over muscles and the surrounding connective tissues at specific points, many in the back and neck.
 The pressure is no more than you could apply to the eyeball.
 After four to six moves, the therapist will leave the room for a few minutes and the client closes their eyes and relaxes.
 Then the therapist returns for the next moves.